[Day 21] Sleekgeek 30-Day Nutrition Challenge

 This is what you need to do in order to successfully complete today’s challenge task.

 - See if you can identify what “80% Full” feels like today and note what happens when you stop eating at that point.
-Remember, eating slowly and mindfully rather than rushing through your will help.
+Remember, eating slowly and mindfully rather than rushing through your meal will help.

 - Share with us how it goes in the Sleekgeek 30-Day Nutrition Challenge Support Group on Facebook.